OWASP/Top10/2017/en/0xa2-broken-authentication.md

 * Ensure registration, credential recovery, and API pathways are hardened against account enumeration attacks by using the same messages for all outcomes.
 * Where possible, implement multi-factor authentication to prevent credential stuffing, brute force, automated, and stolen credential attacks.
 * Log authentication failures and alert administrators when credential stuffing, brute force, other attacks are detected.
+* Use a server-side, secure, built-in session manager that generates a new random session ID with high entropy after login.
+The session IDs should be securely stored and invalidated after logout, inactive, and total timeouts.

 ## Example Attack Scenarios